Summer Jobs at CIC

 Marine ecology: Play a variety of games which illustrate very basic marine science principles.
 Use identification sheets to explain to campers the different sea-life they will encounter while skin diving.

-Job requirements: Current Waterfront Lifeguarding certification.* Any of the following: Experience skin-diving or scuba diving.
+Job requirements: Current or previous Lifeguard certification & Experience (Waterfront LG course taught at camp )* Any of the following: Experience skin-diving or scuba diving.
 Experience Ocean kayaking.
 Background in a marine science helps.
 Previous teaching experience preferred for all of the above.
-(Please note: as explained above, training is provided for these activities before and during staff orientation)
+(Please note: as explained above, specific training is provided for these activities during staff orientation, experience is needed. )

 Arts & Crafts-

 Job description: Work with a variety of artistic mediums including leather, paint, clay and wax.

 Focus is on a relaxed and traditional craft program.
 Projects include: sand candles, lanyards, friendship bracelets, leather tooling, clay sculpting, etc. Every second week during badge work tie-dying is offered & more specific crafts are created

 Job requirements: Current First Aid & CPR certification.
 Experience working with children and art projects.
 Experience tie-dying preferred and able to create activities for different age groups, with the same materials.
 Able to work work with various age groups simultaneously.

 # of positions: 2